Geezer Butler: Early bands and Earth

 Butler joined his first band, the Ruums, named after an Arthur Porges science fiction story, in 1965.
 His first professional gig was with the Ruums at the Parochial Hall in Erdington, where they performed covers of various Merseybeat bands.
 The Ruums would perform only a handful of local gigs before breaking up, but it was long enough for Butler to decide that he wanted to devote his life to music.

-In late 1967, Butler formed the band The Rare Breed, with an acquaintance named Ozzy Osbourne soon joining as lead vocalist.
+In late 1967, Butler formed the band The Rare Breed, with Osbourne soon joining as lead vocalist.
 At that time, Butler was dating a girl named Georgina who lived near Tony Iommi, and Iommi's earliest memories of Butler involved seeing him walking past his house every day to visit her.
 Georgina would later become Butler's first wife.
 Later, Iommi and Butler became acquainted when their bands played at a nearby nightclub.
 Separated after The Rare Breed disbanded, Butler and Osbourne reunited to form the blues foursome Polka Tulk, along with guitarist Iommi and drummer Bill Ward, both of whom had recently left a local blues band called Mythology.
 Polka Tulk was soon rebranded as Earth, but a band already existed in the small-time English circuit with the same name, so they were forced to change the name again to avoid confusion.
 Inspired by the popular Boris Karloff horror film of the same name, Butler suggested the name Black Sabbath in early 1969.